Package 'NPCDTools'

 Value

-The function returns a Q-matrix in which the order of the columns best matches that of the true Q-matrix.
+The function returns a Q-matrix in which the order of the columns best matches that of the benchmark Q-matrix.

 Correction rate of a Q-matrix refinement method